 CyberGhost was founded in 2011 in Bucharest, Romania, and grew to 30 million users by 2019.
-We’re here to review their product, and find out why the company grew so fast.
+We’re here to review their product and find out why the company grew so fast.

 Due to its location outside of any surveillance conglomerates, along with its intuitive UI, it’s certainly one of the more interesting VPN services available.

 Plus CyberGhost is one of the rare VPN providers who actually frequently update their product.
 Just read about server growth and product interface.

 In this review, we share our delights in using this nifty VPN service.

 CyberGhost has been one of the VPN companies that push for transparency—the others being the likes of NordVPN and ExpressVPN.
 It has been for some years now; since 2011 CyberGhost has been publishing a Transparency Report.

 They claimed to be the first ones in the industry to publish such reports and we didn’t manage to find evidence to combat this claim.
 If you know of another company that did this before CyberGhost, please let us know!

 The management has collectively decided that it’s best to practice the Privacy by Design principle.
 The Transparency Report unveils some really interesting figures.

 In 2018, they received 27,747 DMCA complaints and 37 police requests.
 Imagine how many people were protected under these figures – a DMCA complaint to a VPN provider can affect more than one person.